JiaLin-kaylee/JiaLin-kaylee.github.io/final_3D_scanner.md

 **Do you feel confident in your abilities to improve?**

 If I said no to all of these, I would go and ask for help, look for errors, and find areas I should improve on emotionally.

+**SPECIAL SHOUT OUT**

+To my partner Kano:
+If you ever read this, I just want to thank you so much for cadding everything.
+Without you I would have failed in even getting everything mehanically attached.
+Thank you for being my other half on this long and tracherous journey.